A guide to everything about budgeting

 Budgeting is all about accuracy, so it’s key to take that extra 20-30 minutes to double-check everything and to make sure that you haven’t skipped over any significant income sources or expenses.
 It can be valuable to review these with someone else, like your significant other or an accountability partner.

-While there is no right or wrong in choosing which expenses you decide to reduce, here are a few key things to keep in mind: Prioritize needs over wants, prioritize based on what you value, be honest with yourself, live within your own means, and revisit your budget frequently.
+While there is no right or wrong in choosing which expenses you decide to reduce, here are a few key things to keep in mind: Prioritize needs over wants, prioritize what you value, be honest with yourself, live within your own means, and revisit your budget frequently.

 I also recommend comparing your budget to some of the most common budgeting methods (below) to understand how yours is different and if it is right for you.
 Then, after a final round of adjustments, commit to trying your new budget out for a month or more.